-More than 22 million people in Germany and more than 800 million people worldwide are now members of a cooperative.
+More than 22 million people in Germany and more than 1 billion people worldwide are now members of a cooperative.
 Together, they make up the backbone of the middle class.
 They create more than 100 million jobs worldwide and provide people with housing and social well-being.
 Cooperatives operate sustainably and responsibly and promote their local members.
 Behind each cooperative stand the founders, members, and a strong idea.

 “What one person cannot achieve is achieved by many”.
 While it may not be obvious, behind this phrase lies a man and an idea that have changed the world.
 Raiffeisen’s impact can be experienced for example at the bank, at the theater, at supermarkets, and under your own roof.
 In fact, his idea is so strong that UNESCO (United Nations Educational, Scientific, and Cultural Organization) recognized the cooperative idea as an Intangible Cultural Heritage of Humanity.